-In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the first day of the month following the month in which the change was reported.
-In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.
+In general, a decrease in the tenant rent that results from an annual reexamination will take effect on the family's anniversary date first day of the month following the month in which the change was reported.
+In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retreactively.